Extremelyd1/minecraft-bingo/README.md

 Note that the bingo card can be right-clicked in order to view which items need to be gathered.

 ## Install
-The plugin can be downloaded from one of the [releases](https://github.com/Extremelyd1/minecraft-bingo/releases) or compiled yourself using Spigot.
+Download the [latest release](https://github.com/Extremelyd1/minecraft-bingo/releases/latest) or compile it yourself using Gradle.
-The plugin requires either a [Spigot](https://www.spigotmc.org/) or [Paper](https://papermc.io/) server running version 1.19.
+The plugin requires either a [Spigot](https://www.spigotmc.org/) or [Paper](https://papermc.io/) server to run.
-Move the `.txt` files and the `images/images.zip` in the `item_data` folder to `<server>/plugins/MinecraftBingo/item_data`.
-Then unzip the `images/images.zip` archive.
+Place the `MinecraftBingo-[version].jar` file in the plugins directory of your server.
+Unzip the `item_data.zip` into the `<server>/plugins/MinecraftBingo/` directory.
+If done successfully, you should have the following two directories:
+- `<server>/plugins/MinecraftBingo/item_data/`
+- `<server>/plugins/MinecraftBingo/item_data/images/`

 The first time you run the plugin a config file will be generated in `<server>/plugins/MinecraftBingo`, in which you can edit some configuration settings.

 ## Commands